 - Is unconscious, passed out and cannot be woken

 - Has pale, clammy, cold or bluish skin

-- Is breathing slowly or irregularly – usually this mean less than 8 times per minute or 10 second or more between any two breaths
+- Is breathing slowly or irregularly—usually this mean less than eight times per minute, or 10 seconds or more between any two breaths

 - Is vomiting while passed out and does not wake up during or after